-Introduction and Excerpt from Poem, "The Spell"
+Introduction and Excerpt from"The Spell"

 Paramahansa Yogananda's "The Spell" creates a little drama featuring nighttime as nectar brewed by the sun, and that nectar is a potion that casts the spell of sleep over the tired individual, alleviating his/her thirst for rest.
 The fascinating little piece includes a brief prayer that invokes the Blessed One to allow this spell to provide this fatigued physical body of "little fleshly cell[s"] with the rest it needs to refresh itself.

-Excerpt of "The Spell"
+Excerpt from "The Spell"